 One way to support local restaurants is by ordering takeout.
 We suggest that every once in a while each team member orders lunch from a favorite local restaurant in their neighborhood.
 Then you can all hop on a video chat to eat together and share about your food or day.
 If you do this regularly, your team will be able to help all kinds of restaurants in the area.
 If you want to mix this idea with our happy hour idea, try ordering desserts instead!

 Staying connected with your team takes more work now that many people are remote, but it doesn’t mean that it can’t be fun.
 All you need is a little creativity!
-Let us know your favorite way to bond with your team.
+Let us know your favorite way to engage in team bonding while working remotely.